top of page

 Tucker

-Twenty minutes earlier the Hammers had taken the lead through Tucker, the left-winger having moved over to the right flank to beat two or three defenders before pushing it well wide of Conway.
+Twenty minutes earlier the Hammers had taken the lead through Tucker, who had drifted across to the right flank, weaved past two or three defenders, and tucked his shot wide of Conway with real composure.

 BARNSLEY